Game Lab Competition

 Students have 10 weeks to deliver a playable video game prototype that follows the theme, guidelines, and constraints given by a jury of Ubisoft professionals.
 Each team can count on the support of two Ubisoft mentors.
 At the end of the competition, the jury selects eight winners and awards $22,000 in scholarships.
 Moreover, Ubisoft guarantees at least 10 internships or job opportunities to participants in the competition.

-Ubisoft’s scholarship program aims to encourage the most talented students from seven universities across Quebec along their academic path in STEM-related fields.
+Ubisoft’s scholarship program aims to encourage the most talented students from eight universities across Quebec along their academic path in STEM-related fields.
 Ubisoft offers scholarships between $5,000 and $10,000 per university, half of which is reserved for female students.
 Once a year, Ubisoft invites the recipients to the Montreal studio to meet employees and discuss the many different programming specialities.

 Every year, a team of Ubisoft Montreal employees made up of recruiters and programmers visits Quebec’s engineering faculties to meet students and hold conferences on technological issues.
 It is an opportunity for students to learn more about the technology used at Ubisoft and find internship opportunities in computer science and software engineering.